a-b-street/abstreet/docs/design/code.md

 - remember where the log scroller is, even when hidden
 - jump to end or beginning quickly
 - start at the end
+- show new messages in OSD briefly, then vanish

 log crate is annoying -- cant initialize it, but also have something else hold onto it. probably have to use lazy static. not even sure I'll use this implicit